FAS-UNet: A Novel FAS-driven Unet to Learn Variational Image Segmentation: Introduction

-Deep learning (DL) has achieved great success in the field of medical image segmentation \cite{fu_DeepLearning_2020,liu_ReviewDeepLearningBased_2021,litjens_SurveyDeep_2017}.
+Deep learning (DL) has achieved great success in the field of medical image segmentation~\cite{fu_DeepLearning_2020,liu_ReviewDeepLearningBased_2021,litjens_SurveyDeep_2017}.
 One of the most important reasons is that the convolutional neural networks (CNNs) can effectively extract image features.
-Therefore, a lot of work at present is to design a network architecture with strong feature extraction ability, and many well-known CNN architectures have been proposed such as U-Net \cite{UNet}, V-Net \cite{milletari_VNetFully_2016a}, UNet++ \cite{zhou2018nest}, 3D U-Net \cite{cicek_3DUNet_2016a}, Y-Net \cite{SMehta2018}, Res-UNet \cite{xiao_WeightedResUNet_2018}, KiU-Net \cite{valanarasu_KiUNetAccurate_2020}, DenseUNet \cite{li_HDenseUNetHybrid_2018a}, and nnU-Net \cite{IsenseeF_2021}.
-More and more studies based on data-driven were reported for medical image segmentation.
-Although U-Net and its variants have achieved considerably impressive performance in many medical image segmentation datasets, they still suffer two limitations.
-One is that most of researchers have introduced more parameters to improve performance of medical image segmentation but tend to ignore the technical branch of the model's memory and computational overhead, which makes it difficult to popularize the algorithm to industry application \cite{He2019ODEInspiredND}.
-The other disadvantage is that these variants only design many suitable architectures through the researcher's experience or experiments but not focus on the mathematical theoretical guidance of network architectures such as explainability, generalizability, etc., which limits the application of these models and improvement of medical image segmentation based on task-driven \cite{pmlr-v80-lu18d,canet2020}.
+Therefore, much work at present involves design a network architecture with strong feature extraction ability, and~many well-known CNN architectures have been proposed such as UNet~\cite{UNet}, V-Net~\cite{milletari_VNetFully_2016a}, UNet++ \cite{zhou2018nest}, 3D UNet~\cite{cicek_3DUNet_2016a}, Y-Net~\cite{SMehta2018}, Res-UNet~\cite{xiao_WeightedResUNet_2018}, KiU-Net~\cite{valanarasu_KiUNetAccurate_2020}, DenseUNet~\cite{li_HDenseUNetHybrid_2018a}, and~nnU-Net~\cite{IsenseeF_2021}.
+More and more studies based on data-driven methods have been reported for medical image segmentation.
+Although~UNet and its variants have achieved considerably impressive performance in many medical image segmentation datasets, they still suffer two limitations.
+One is that most of researchers have introduced more parameters to improve the performance of medical image segmentation, but have tended to ignore the technical branch of the model's memory and computational overhead, which makes it difficult to popularize the algorithm to industry applications~\cite{He2019ODEInspiredND}.
+The~other disadvantage is that these variants only design many suitable architectures through the researcher's experience or experiments, but do not focus on the mathematical theoretical guidance of network architectures such as explainability, generalizability, etc., which limits the application of these models and the improvement of task-driven medical image segmentation methods~\cite{pmlr-v80-lu18d,canet2020}.